Tuttu7/IMAP-SYNC/README.md

---exclude| you can exclude a folder using the "–exclude" command --folder | If you wanted to sync a single folder --folderrec | If you needed to recursively include subfolders
+--exclude| you can exclude a folder using the "–exclude" command --folder | If you wanted to sync a single folder --folderrec | If you needed to recursively include subfolders --sep1 / | Migrate all contents
+--prefix1 ".INBOX"| Prefix of new box (.INBOX is for linux server) which can be blank --timeout 900 | IMAP Sync won't timeout for at least 15 minutes --exclude "^Deleted Messages$" | Exclude a folder